zeruhur/loner/AP01_fantasy.md

 # Fantasy Adventure Pack

-  - Location descriptions: The castle, the forest, the dragon's lair, etc.

 ## Setting Information

 - The world is a place of magic and wonder, where mythical creatures roam free and ancient ruins hold secrets of the past.